open-policy-agent/opa/docs/book/how-do-i-write-policies.md

 ## <a name="references"></a> References

-Referenced are used to access nested documents.
+References are used to access nested documents.

 The examples in this section use the data defined in the [Examples](#examples-data) section.